Acsigen/sysadmin-playground/Windows/wsl.md

 Docker Desktop is famous for being slow. so it is better to run Docker inside WSL directly (or even with Portainer).

-A script that will help you is:
+If you do not want to run WSL with SystemD a script that will help you is:

 ```bash
 if grep -q "microsoft" /proc/version &>/dev/null; then